jfairbairn/em-net-http/README.md

 but I want to use them in my non-blocking EventMachine-based applications, and I don't want Net::HTTP to block.
 I therefore wrote this.

-Using the magic of Ruby 1.9's Fibers, we monkeypatch <tt>Net::HTTP</tt> to use the faster, nonblocking <tt>[em-http-request][1]</tt> under the hood.
+Using the magic of Ruby's Fibers, we monkeypatch <tt>Net::HTTP</tt> to use the faster, nonblocking <tt>[em-http-request][1]</tt> under the hood.
 Obviously this will only work from inside the [EventMachine][2] event loop, and from within a spawned
 fiber: